-- The Audit Committee provided recommendations for the appointment of Public Accountants and the Public Accountant Office to the General Meeting of Shareholders through the Board of Commissioners.
-The recommendations were communicated through Internal Memo No. 006/MI/KA/III/2023 dated March 21, 2023. - The Audit Committee evaluated the Implementation of Audit Services for the Company's historical financial information for the fiscal year 2022 by the Public Accountant Office (KAP) Purwantono, Sungkoro, Surja.
-The evaluation results were reported to the Financial Services Authority (OJK) through letter No. 125/CCBI/DDIR-OJK/V/2023 dated May 26, 2023.
+- Audit Committee provided recommendations for the appointment of Public Accountants and the Public Accountant Firm to the General Meeting of Shareholders through the Board of Commissioners.
+The recommendations were communicated through Internal Memo No. 004/MI/KA/IV/2024 dated 16 April 2024. - Audit Committee evaluated the Implementation of Audit Services for the Company's historical financial information for the 2023 fiscal year by the Public Accountant Firm (KAP) Purwantono, Sungkoro, Surja.
+The evaluation results have been reported to OJK through the OJK Reporting system (APOLO) on 16 May 2024. - CCB Indonesia's Audit Committee has performed the actions as referred to in article 10 of POJK 55/POJK.04/2015 regarding the Establishment and Implementation Guidelines for the Audit Committee (POJK 55/2015) and the 2024 Annual Report (LT), in connection with the preparation and issuance of the Annual Financial Report (LKT) as of 31 December 2024. - There were no other actions taken by the CCB Indonesia Audit Committee in connection with the preparation and issuance of the 2024 LKT and 2024 LT.